 Statement: Applicants for Federal Student Aid programs must complete the Free Application for Federal Student Aid (FAFSA) and Georgia Tech Application for Scholarships and Financial Aid (GT App) annually.
-The CSS Profile is currently only required for incoming freshmen who are also seeking need-based assistance from Georgia Tech funds.
+The CSS Profile is currently only required for incoming first-year applicants who are also seeking need-based assistance from Georgia Tech funds.
 Undergraduates who are Georgia residents and seeking only the HOPE or Zell Miller Scholarship programs are annually required to complete the Georgia Tech Application for Scholarships and Financial Aid (GT App), but are not required to complete the FAFSA or the CSS Profile, and may instead choose to submit the Georgia Student Finance Application (GSFAPPS) form to the Georgia Student Finance Commission (GSFC) in lieu of completing the FAFSA.

 Prospective first-year students admitted to start in Fall 2019 should apply for financial aid through the Office of Scholarships and Financial Aid (OSFA) by completing these applications:

 - 2019-2020 FAFSA (Georgia Tech's Title IV school code is 001569)

 The priority filing date to be considered for need-based aid awarded through the Office of Scholarships and Financial Aid (GT OSFA) for the 2019-2020 academic year (includes the Fall 2019, Spring and Summer 2020 semesters) is JANUARY 31, 2019.